Teja-pydahsoft/Pydah-Recruitment/backend/EMAIL_SETUP.md

 3. Click on **App passwords**
 4. You might be asked to sign in again
 5. Select **Mail** as the app and **Other (Custom name)** as the device
-6. Enter a name like "Faculty Recruitment System" and click **Generate**
+6. Enter a name like "Staff Recruitment System" and click **Generate**
 7. Google will show you a 16-character password (like: `abcd efgh ijkl mnop`)
 8. **Copy this password** - you won't be able to see it again!